There is nothing that does not flow forth from the Dharma Realm,

 Instilling Goodness Elementary School

 The foundation of genuine national defense is a sound educational policy.
 In order to develop a good national defense, we must begin by concentrating on the education of youngsters.
 In early 1975, the Venerable Master founded Instilling Goodness Elementary School in San Francisco with the aim of promoting filial piety.
 Children are taught to be filial and obedient to their parents and respectful to teachers and elders.
 They are instilled with the principles of ethics in human relationships, so that when they grow up they will be good citizens.
-In 1977 the school moved to the City of Ten Thousand Buddhas, and separate schools were established for boys and for girls, encouraging youngsters to learn their different roles, to concentrate on their studies, and to develop an indomitable spirit to work for the good of humanity.
+In 1977 the school moved to the city of 10 000 buddhas, and separate schools were established for boys and for girls, encouraging youngsters to learn their different roles, to concentrate on their studies, and to develop an indomitable spirit to work for the good of humanity.

 Developing Virtue Secondary School

-Some time after Instilling Goodness Elementary School had been founded, the Venerable Master founded Developing Virtue Secondary School at the City of Ten Thousand Buddhas.
+Some time after Instilling Goodness Elementary School had been founded, the Venerable Master founded Developing Virtue Secondary School at the city of 10 000 buddhas.
 Boys and girls also study separately at the secondary school.
 With filiality and fraternal respect as the principles of education, the schools aim to raise moral standards.
 The schools’ motto is the Six Great Principles of the City of Ten Thousand Buddhas—no fighting, no greed, no seeking, no selfishness, no pursuing of personal advantage, and no lying.
 In addition to the general courses offered in American public schools, students also receive exposure to the principles of ethics and moral integrity.
 If their thoughts are well-grounded and their conduct is guided by a purpose, then in the future they will be able to work for the flourishing of Buddhism and the peace and prosperity of all beings.
 The strict education offered at the schools has won the acclaim and faith of local citizens.
 Many Americans send their children to attend school in the City of Ten Thousand Buddhas.

-Dharma Realm Buddhist University
+Dharma Realm Buddhist University – city of 10 000 buddhas

 In order to raise the level of education among Sangha members and train people in the skills of propagating the Dharma, the Venerable Master founded the Dharma Realm Buddhist University in 1976.
 The University is based on the principles of humaneness, righteousness, and morality, and aims to groom students who can become virtuous and wise leaders for the world in the future.
 Therefore, in addition to offering an academic education, the University places special emphasis on the development of moral character and encourages students to pursue the ultimate goals and values of life.
 Through the process of purifying and transforming the mind and spirit, students actualize their inherent wisdom and compassion and develop their potential abilities to the fullest extent.
 Dharma Realm Buddhist University offers an education of the highest spiritual integrity, firmly refusing to follow the corrupt trends of the world.
 It aims to educate outstanding individuals who can become capable leaders of mankind and increase the spirit of righteousness in the world.